 This is perhaps the most perfect example of “showing” you will ever find.
 It is so perfect, the reader may not even pick up on the significance of this scene until after having read the entire story.

-Many online writing gurus implore writers to more write elaborate, lengthy descriptions, full of novel metaphors in order to avoid “telling.”
+Many online writing gurus implore writers to more write elaborate, lengthy descriptions, full of novel metaphors, in order to avoid “telling.”
 But unless you are a very talented writer, following this advice will usually only serve to draw attention to your writing, which for me at least, is a much greater sin than “telling.”
+It risks annoying, distracting, or boring the reader, especially if you are composing metaphors.
+Metaphors are extremely hard to get right and extremely easy to get wrong, and everyone always assumes that they get them right, but they don’t, and readers pay the price.

-I think perhaps most writers, and surely all readers, would be better served by Elmore Leonard’s tenth rule on writing: “If is sounds like writing, rewrite it,” than they would by having two extra sentences added to convey that a particular character was cold, so as to avoid the appearance of “telling.”
-Readers do not want to be constantly reminded that they are reading as they read.
+Most writers, and surely all readers, would be better served by Elmore Leonard’s tenth rule on writing: “If is sounds like writing, rewrite it,” than they would by having two extra sentences added to convey that a particular character was cold, so as to avoid the appearance of “telling.”
+Readers don’t want to be constantly reminded that they are reading as they read.

-I think writers need to evaluate our writing as a reader would; ask ourselves: If I read this in a book I didn’t write, would I like it?
+Writers need to evaluate our writing as a reader would; ask ourselves: If I read this in a book I didn’t write, would I like it?
 Would I even care?
-I think we also must trust our readers, have faith that their imaginations will be able to bring our stories to life.
-While no reader wants to have to play games figuring out how things look, at the same time, they don’t want the way things look to interfere with story itself.
+We also must trust our readers, have faith that their imaginations will be able to bring our stories to life.
+While no reader wants to have to play games figuring out how things look, at the same time, they don’t want the way things look to interfere with their enjoyment of the story itself.
+A reader’s mind will fill the void.

 The following paragraph is, for me, the most beautiful in the English language.
 I am honest enough with myself to know that it would take me six months to write even a shadow of it.
-But it provides a good rule of thumb for evaluating elaborate descriptions: The more elaborate the description, the greater the demand that the description be beautiful, and that it be used primarily to establish tone, to create an emotional response in the reader:
+But it provides a good rule of thumb for evaluating elaborate descriptions: the more elaborate the description, the greater the demand that the description be beautiful, and that it be used primarily to establish tone and subtext, to create an emotional response in the reader:

 (The last sentence of that paragraph surely ranks with the best poetry ever written).